victoria-hedlund/TLDR/README.md

 # /tldr

-A Claude skill that condenses recent session work into a fixed scaffold — **TL;DR / Did / Found / Next** — so someone who skimmed or stepped away can act without scrolling back.
+Cut through Claude's verbal Diarrhea with TLDR - A Claude skill that condenses recent session work into a fixed scaffold — **TL;DR / Did / Found / Next** — so you can save your scanning time for what you actual want!

 ## Layout